Hodge Bundles on Smooth Compactifications of Siegel Varieties and Applications

 \footnote{Yi Zhang was supported in part by the NSFC Grant(\#10731030) of Key Project "Algebraic Geometry"}

 { }

 Siegel varieties are locally symmetric varieties.
 They are important and interesting in algebraic geometry and number theory.
 We construct a canonical Hodge bundle on a Siegel variety so that the holomorphic tangent bundle can be embedded into the Hodge bundle; we obtain that the canonical Bergman metric on a Siegel variety is same as the induced Hodge metric and we describe asymptotic behavior of this unique K\"ahler-Einstein metric explicitly; depending on these properties and the uniformitarian of K\"ahler-Einstein manifold, we study extensions of the tangent bundle over any smooth toroidal compactification (Theorem \ref{hodge-metric-is-Bergman-metric}, Theorem \ref{degenerate-Bergamn} and Theorem \ref{stable-bundle} in Section 1).
-We apply these results of Hodge bundles, together with Siegel cusp modular forms, to study general type for Siegel varieties (Theorem \ref{Theorem on general-type-1} in Section 2).\\
+We apply these results of Hodge bundles, to study dimension of Siegel cusp modular forms and general type for Siegel varieties (Theorem \ref{estimate-dimension} and Theorem \ref{Theorem on general-type-1} in Section 2).\\